artem701/pygad/docs/source/torchga.rst

 ``__init__()``
 --------------

-The ``pygad.torchga.TorchGA`` class constructor accepts the following
+The ``pygad.pygad.torchga.TorchGA`` class constructor accepts the following
 parameters:

 -  ``model``: An instance of the PyTorch model.